 But even though you may be able to get all or part of your social security benefits, for most people more is needed to maintain their current lifestyle.
 This is why consumers need to take charge of their financial health in the future today.
 Here are some tips to help you invest better in the future.

 We know how important it is to maintain a satisfying and fulfilling lifestyle.
 But worrying about money is unhealthy not just for your emotional health but your overall health as well.
 Managing your finances can get your spending in order and ensure you live within your means.
 And if you need some financial assistance now and then to cover your expenses, know that Cash Store is here for you.
-We offer installment, title, and cash advance loans that can keep you from falling behind while you are getting that budget in order.
+We offer installment, title, and cash loans that can keep you from falling behind while you are getting that budget in order.

 *The content on this page provides general consumer information or tips.
 It is not financial advice or guidance.
 Each person’s circumstances are unique.
 The Cash Store may update this information periodically.
 This information may also include links or references to third-party resources or content.
 We do not endorse the third-party or guarantee the accuracy of this third-party information.
 There may be other resources that also serve your needs.

-Loan Amount is subject to loan approval.
+Read More >Loan Amount is subject to loan approval.
 Loan terms and availability may vary by location.
 Approval rate based on complete applications received across all Cash Store locations.
 Customers can typically expect to receive loan proceeds in less than 20 minutes; however, processing times may vary.
 Loans / Advances are provided based on approved credit.
 Each applicant for credit is evaluated for creditworthiness.
-Vehicle is subject to evaluation for title/auto equity loans.

 Please see the Licenses and Rates page for additional product details.

-Cottonwood Financial offers consumer credit products that are generally short-term in nature and not intended for long-term borrowing needs.
+Cash Store offers consumer credit products that are generally short-term in nature and not intended for long-term borrowing needs.

-In Texas, Cash Store is a Credit Services Organization and Credit Access Business.
+In Texas, Cash Store is a Credit Services Organization.
 Loans are provided by a non-affiliated third-party lender.
 Please see the Licenses and Rates page for links to Consumer Disclosures and choose the one for the product and amount that most closely relates to your loan request.

 Customer Portal residency restrictions apply.
 Availability of funds may vary by financial institution.